 Healthcare volunteer experience is extremely important.
 For predental students, experience in a dental practice is essential.
 For Veterinary students, experience in a veterinary clinic is essential.
 These experiences will be regarded as a reflection of the applicant's interest in serving humanity as well as their enthusiasm for medical arts.
 Thus, one should begin to explore these experiences early in one's academic careeer (e.g. a growing number of TU applicants started this process in high school!).

-Preprofessional (premed, predental, pre-optometry, etc.) advising at TU is housed in the Office of the Dean in the College of Engineering & Natural Sciences no matter what the student's major.
+Preprofessional (premed, predental, pre-optometry, etc.) advising at TU is housed in the Office of the Dean in the College of Engineering and Natural Sciences no matter what the student's major.
 A biology premed will automatically be assigned an advisor.
 Students in other majors should see Dr. Mark A. Buchheim to be assigned a preprofessional advisor.
-In this latter instance a student will have an academic advisor in his/her major and a preprofessional advisor as well.
+In the latter instance, a student will have an academic advisor in his/her major and a preprofessional advisor as well.

 Nearly all medical schools (allopathic or osteopathic) in the United States have similar requirements:

 - 8 semester hours of General Biology with lab.

 - 8 semester hours of General (inorganic) Chemistry with lab

 - 8 semester hours of Physics (algebra/trig or calculus based).

 Most schools have general humanities requirements to include coursework in psychology, anthropology, sociology, etc. Most require 2 semesters of English (a few require 3).
 Most schools recommend advanced coursework in biology such as histology, cellular biology, comparative vertebrate anatomy, embryology, genetics, immunology and physiology.
 Some medical schools around the country now require biochemistry and/or genetics and a few require calculus or statistics.

 Science Courses which all premeds at T.U. should take are as follows: